State Vocational Rehabilitation Agencies

 Statewide VR services are delivered with oversight of the State VR Director through Regional Administrators, VR Managers, and VR Counselors who are located in District Offices throughout the state.
 Most of the ongoing cooperative projects, and the delivery of state VR services to eligible tribal members, are with the local VR District Office staff.
 Tribal members with disabilities may be served through shared or “joint” cases between State VR and AIVRS.
 As residents of the state, all tribal members may apply for services from State VR, whether or not they apply or receive services from AIVRS.
 To identify the closest VR District Office to the AIVRS project, contact the State VR Director, try social media, or search for map or listing of local VR offices on the State VR website.

-These shared relationships provide the consumer with additional services and resources, including the expertise of two VR Counselors and expanded funding for achieving IPE goals.
+These shared relationships provide the consumer with additional services and resources, including the expertise of two VR Counselors, the State and AIVRS, and expanded funding for achieving IPE goals.
 Involving State VR is especially beneficial to the consumer when their disability or disabilities may be “complicated” and State VR resources provide additional expertise, or when the IPE goals may be financially expensive to achieve, and not possible with limited AIVRS funds.

 State VR and AIVRS Memorandum of Understanding

-To learn more about creating an MOU with your State VR, contact another AIVRS Project Director to discuss their approach, and request a copy of their current MOU.
+To learn more about creating an MOU with your State VR, contact other AIVRS Project Directors to discuss their approach, and request a copy of their current MOU.
 A list of AIVRS projects by state and contact information for each Project Director is included in the LINK.
-Also included are examples of AIVRS – State VR MOUs.AIVRS-Project-Contact-Information-Oct-2017.pdf (57 downloads)
+Also included are examples of AIVRS – State VR MOUs.AIVRS-Project-Contact-Information-Oct-2017.pdf (73 downloads)

 Client Assistance Project (CAP)